 2.)
-Sherry Mushroom Sauce - Hearken back to the days of yore with the Duke of Wellington's favorite drinks.
+Sherry Mushroom Sauce - Hearken back to the days of yore with the Duke's favorite drinks.
 The combination of sherry and mushrooms is appetizing, so why not put them together in a sauce?

 3.)
 Apple Sauce - Serve your Pork Wellington with some homemade applesauce for an extra-special treat.
-You can also serve apples on top of your sliced Pork Wellington to bring out the flavor of the meat.
+You can also serve apples on top to bring out the flavor of the meat.

 4.)
 Bacon - If you prefer bacon to prosciutto, you can use it instead.
-Simply cook the bacon prior to layering across the puff pastry, and then you have the full flavor of bacon with the mushrooms.
+Simply cook the bacon before layering it across the puff pastry, and then you have the full flavor of bacon with the mushrooms.